 You did a lot of work today, and a lot of the heavy lifting is over.
 Celebrate your hard work and get a good night’s sleep!

 This step-by-step construction plan will take your website from plan to publish in a single weekend.

 Sunday Morning: Action Steps

-You’ve made a gorgeous static website, but now it’s time to transform your website into a conversion machine.
+You’ve made a gorgeous static website, but now it’s time to transform that site into a conversion machine.
 But don’t worry, it’ll be as “easy as Sunday morning.”

-The call to action is what pulls people to the next part of your marketing funnel.
-It transforms site visitors into leads, leads into customers, and customers into loyal followers.
+Your call to action is what pulls people to the next part of your sales funnel.
+It transforms visitors into leads, leads into customers, and customers into loyal followers.

 On Friday, you defined your primary and secondary points of conversion based on your site objective.
 For example, it might be to schedule a free consultation or encourage a download of your free guide.

 Turn your primary conversion point into a call to action.
 If you want the visitor to schedule a free consult, your CTA might be “Book My Free Consult.”
 You want actionable phrases that tell the visitor exactly what they need to do to interact with you further.

 We recommend putting your primary conversion event on your core pages, like the Home, About, and Contact pages.
 Then you can layer in your secondary conversion events.

 For example, you would have “Book My Free Consult” on the core pages.
 Then you could put an alert bar on your site that offers a downloadable checklist in return for their email address.
 This is a low-barrier way for customers to engage with you (and for you to generate leads) if they aren’t yet ready to schedule their consultation.